SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 # Introduction
 In Physical Network Acausal modeling each physical domain must define a **connector** to combine model components.
-This is somewhat analogus to real life connections that are seen in electronics (i.e. battery connected to a wire) or fluid dynamics (i.e. pump connected to a pipe), to name a couple examples.
 Each physical domain **connector** defines a minimum of 2 variables, one which is called a *Through* variable, and one which is called an *Across* variable.
 Both Modelica and SimScape define these variables in the same way:

 - [Modelica Connectors](https://mbe.modelica.university/components/connectors/#acausal-connection)
 - [SimScape Connectors](https://www.mathworks.com/help/simscape/ug/basic-principles-of-modeling-physical-networks.html#bq89sba-6)